-The following indicators per declared unit shall be reported in the EPD, divided into core, upstream and downstream module:
+The following indicators shall be reported in the EPD per both functional units:

-the energy content into some products (such paper or plastic based products) is useful information for the end-of-life management.
-For this reason, the "energy content of product" shall be declared in MJ: its estimation shall be made considering the gross calorific value of the product.
-Only the energy that is suitable for an eventual energy recovery at the end-of-life shall be considered (energy content of steel due to its carbon content for example shall not be considered since it is not practically recoverable);
+- The "energy content of product" shall be declared in MJ: its estimation shall be made considering the gross calorific value of the product.
+Only the energy that is suitable for an eventual energy recovery at the end-of-life shall be considered (energy content of steel due to its carbon content for example shall not be considered since it is not practically recoverable). - Content of "recycled material" shall be declared in percentage, calculated according to the guidance given in ISO 14021.